 Not exactly.
 It is low fat and high in protein, however the sugar content pretty much counteracts any health benefits.
 However, one might say although it’s not healthy, it’s healthier.

-It’s what we use to make a classic strawberry shortcake as well as a strawberry shortcake trifle, which I especially enjoy during the spring and summer!
+It’s also what we use to make strawberry shortcake trifle, which I especially enjoy during the spring and summer!

-Looking for more light desserts?
+Looking for more strawberry desserts?
 Try strawberry crumb bars, strawberry sheet cake, and strawberry pie next!

 More Cakes You’ll Love